 A natural solution

-“The users probably don’t notice Desktop Central or MDM very much and for us that means we’ve been successful.
+“The users probably don’t notice Desktop Central (now Endpoint Central) or MDM very much and for us that means we’ve been successful.
 For them it just has to work, they shouldn’t have to worry about what goes on behind the scenes.”

 “UDK are a good support in our work and they’ve handled the projects well.
 They know a lot about the programs and understand our needs.
 All in all, this has meant that we’ve achieved the purpose of becoming more efficient.
 The new way of working has proven to be a great success,” Rickard Bäckström says.